The Spell I Cast with My Mother's Wooden Spoon (And Why It Finally Worked)

 Mom would give me a look that said we don't use that word in this house.

 I inherited that spoon three years ago, after Mom passed.
 It arrived in a box of "miscellaneous kitchen items" my sister didn't want.
-Warped handle.
-Burn mark on the left edge from an incident we never discussed.
-A faint smell of onion that no amount of washing has ever removed.
+It had a warped handle, a burn mark on the left edge from an incident we never discussed, and a faint smell of onion that no amount of washing has ever removed.

 For two years, I used it like any spoon.
-Stirred soups.
-Scraped pans.
-Once threatened my teenager with it, which felt appropriately ancestral.
+I stirred soups, scraped pans, and once threatened my teenager with it, which felt appropriately ancestral.

 Then last month, on the anniversary of my divorce being finalized, I made risotto.

-Not because I wanted risotto.
-Because I wanted to stand at the stove and stir something for forty-five minutes without anyone asking me what was for dinner.
-Because I wanted the meditative rhythm of stir, wait, add, stir.
-Because I was sad and angry and tired of pretending I wasn't.
+I didn't make it because I wanted risotto.
+I made it because I wanted to stand at the stove and stir something for forty-five minutes without anyone asking me what was for dinner, and because I wanted the meditative rhythm of stir, wait, add, stir, and because I was sad and angry and tired of pretending I wasn't.

 I didn't cast a spell.
 I didn't light a candle or invoke anything.

-I just stirred.
-And thought about my grandmother, who made risotto every Sunday for a man who didn't deserve her.
-About my mother, who never made risotto because it reminded her too much of watching her mother disappear into that marriage, one Sunday at a time.
-About me, standing at my stove, finally free of my own version of that pattern.
+I just stirred, and I thought about my grandmother, who made risotto every Sunday for a man who didn't deserve her, and my mother, who never made risotto because it reminded her too much of watching her mother disappear into that marriage, one Sunday at a time, and me, standing at my stove, finally free of my own version of that pattern.

 (Don't worry, it's not unsanitary.
 Salt is salt.)